apache/trafficserver/doc/developer-guide/core-architecture/heap.en.rst

 :func:`HdrHeap::coalesce_str_heaps`.
 This is done when

 *  The amount of dead space in the writable string heap exceeds ``MAX_LOST_STR_SPACE``.

-*  The header heap is preparing to be serialized.

 *  An external string heap is being added and all current read only string heap slots are used.